Clarity Systems

 important knowledge lives with one or two people

-processes work until someone is unavailable
+processes work only until someone is unavailable

 misunderstanding creates stress or risk